 In the UK, where tea drinkers imbibe 100 million cups every day, according to the UK’s Tea Advisory Panel, the beverage remains part of the national psyche – despite a growing preference for lattes, espressos and flat whites.
 The sentiment that a restorative cup of tea makes everything better still holds true.

-With tea consumption growing around the world, the United Nations has designated May 21 the first ever "International Tea Day."
+With tea consumption growing around the world, the United Nations has designated May 21 “International Tea Day.”

-Even in the United States, long a coffee-dominated country, tea drinking is growing in popularity, with people consuming 0.4 kg (14 ounces) a year compared with 0.36 kg (12.7 ounces) in 2007 according to the United Nations, as people switch away from soda, milk and fruit drinks.
+Even in the United States, long a coffee-dominated country, tea drinking is growing in popularity, with the country consuming 0.4 kilograms (14 ounces) of tea leaves per person a year compared with 0.36 kilograms (12.7 ounces) in 2007 according to the United Nations, as people switch away from soda, milk and fruit drinks.

 Scientists are beginning to look into just how tea might affect mood and cognition.
 Specifically, they’re investigating whether it’s relaxing and alerting effects are a direct biological outcome of the compounds in tea or whether they come from the context in which the drink is consumed – preparing your brew, choosing your favorite cup and sitting down for a brief respite from the world.
 Or both.